TGOSS1984/uk_winter_mountain_tours_v2/README.md

    - **Manual:** In dev, console backend prints the email to the terminal; in prod, enable SMTP via env (documented in README).
 10. **As a user, I want to log in with my email or username, so I don’t have to remember a separate credential.**
     - **Implementation:** core/forms.py LoginForm accepts email or username, updates field label to “Username or Email”; routed via custom LoginView in urls.py (custom login path before django.contrib.auth.urls).
-    - **Tests:Manual:** verify both email+password and username+password paths work on /accounts/login/.
+    - **Tests: Manual:** verify both email+password and username+password paths work on /accounts/login/.
 11. **As a user, I want email to be required at signup, so I can receive notifications and recover my account.**
     - **Implementation:** core/forms.py SignupForm (extends UserCreationForm), adds required, unique email; SignupView uses SignupForm; templates/registration/signup.html uses {{ form.as_p }} so the email field renders automatically.
-    - **Tests:Manual:** signup rejects duplicate/blank emails; visible field + validation errors on the form.
+    - **Tests: Manual:** signup rejects duplicate/blank emails; visible field + validation errors on the form.
 12. **As a site visitor, I want to see all available routes in one place, so that I don’t need to click through each region individually.**
     - **Implementation:** Added `AllRoutesView` in `bookings/views_routes.py` using `django-filter` + `ListView`.
 Mapped to `/routes/` in `core/urls.py`; template at `templates/pages/routes/all_routes.html`.
     - **Tests: Manual:** Navigating to `/routes/` shows a grid of cards with all routes, regardless of region; pagination visible when >9.